Alessandro-Dodon/financial_crisis_09/README.md

    - Download as ZIP (Alternative):
      Click the **"Code"** button (green) at the top of the repository page, select **"Download ZIP"**, extract the files, and place them in your working directory.
    - Make sure the data is in the same working directory as the scripts (a relative path is used).
-   - The dataset is also available at [World Bank Databank](https://databank.worldbank.org/home).
+   - The data is also available at [World Bank Databank](https://databank.worldbank.org/home).
    - Ensure R and Quarto are installed.
    - Quarto requires additional dependencies such as Pandoc and LaTeX (for PDF) and a web browser (for HTML rendering).
 Ensure these are installed if needed by running the following in the R console:
      ```r